opetitprestataire/label-studio/docs/source/guide/plugins.md

     Examples: Feedback loops for annotators, conditional routing/assignment, progressive sampling, notifications regarding project progress.

-For examples of how some of these use cases can be implemented, see [Custom plugin examples](plugin_examples).
+For examples of how some of these use cases can be implemented, see our [Plugin gallery](/plugins).

 ## How plugins work